-Each CARTRIDGE BELT holds 20 doses of COMPONENT® T-H Implants for feedlot heifers.
+Each cartridge belt holds 20 doses of Component T-H with Tylan (trenbolone and tylosin implant) Implants for feedlot heifers.
 Each dose of 11 pellets consists of 10 pellets containing a total of 200 mg of trenbolone acetate plus 1 pellet containing 29 mg tylosin tartrate as a local antibacterial.
-COMPONENT® T-H Implants are recommended for use in feedlot heifers for INCREASED RATE OF WEIGHT GAIN AND IMPROVED FEED EFFICIENCY.
+Component T-H (trenbolone implant) Implants are recommended for use in feedlot heifers for INCREASED RATE OF WEIGHT GAIN AND FEED EFFICIENCY.

 INDICATIONS FOR USE: This product is a slow-release anabolic agent containing trenbolone acetate which increases rate of weight gain and improves feed efficiency in growing finishing feedlot heifers.
 This product is to be used in feedlot heifers only during approximately the last 63 days prior to slaughter.
+Do not use in veal calves.
 Effectiveness and animal safety in veal calves have not been established.

 DOSAGE: Administer 1 implant per animal according to the following instructions.

 GENERAL INSTRUCTIONS: Study the instructions which should be followed carefully at all times, avoiding short cuts.
 Skin infection can be avoided by properly preparing implant site and implanter.
 During fly season use fly repellent on implant site.
 One designated team member should always do the implanting.
 Cleanliness of hands and instruments is important at all times.